GABRIELS562/Module_10_StudentNo_JAIGAB621_Classcode_fto2405_A_Group_A_JAIME-GABRIELS_SDF10/README.md

 Database APIs: Interfaces enable communication between an application and a database, allowing for data retrieval, storage, modification, and deletion.
 Hardware APIs: These interfaces allow software to interact, control, and retrieve data from hardware devices.

 I'm most intrigued by the Hardware API.
 These smart devices can provide automation in your home.
-An example is being able to control or schedule the switches light, alarm, and pool pump from your app on your cellphone.
+An example is being able to control or schedule the switches including lights, alarm, and pool pump from your app on your cellphone.

 4. **Practical Application and Tools**: Reflect on your experience with API exploration and implementation.
 Have you used any specific tools (such as Curl or API exploration tools) or libraries to interact with APIs?

-I have used Curl on the Spotify Developer site as shown in the Tutorial.
-The Get tool for the Beyonce album and specific song "We Run the World"  Initially I  struggled because it's very specific with regards to syntax.
-Additionally, I just followed the tutorial typing exactly what the instructor typed.
+I have used Curl on the Spotify Developer site as shown in the Youtube Tutorial linked on LMS.
+The Get Method for the Beyonce album and specific song "We Run the World".
+Initially I  struggled because it's very specific with regards to syntax.
+I followed the tutorial typing exactly what the instructor typed.
 Did not really understand all the syntax because it was JSON.
 I did understand the method PUSH the instructor defined but I am far from proficient.
 I too had an extra forward slash and did not copy the code correctly.
-Additionally, I had some trouble loading Curl in Terminal on Mac, I managed to figure it out.
+Lastly, I had some trouble loading Curl in Terminal on Mac, but I managed to figure it out.

 5. **Learning and Improvement**: Considering the key concepts and your practical experiences, identify one area related to APIs where you feel confident and one area where you see a need for improvement.
 What steps will you take to enhance your understanding and skills in the area you wish to improve?

-I feel confident in identifying why an API would be necessary.
-How it is used specifically in the Spotify app example.
-Wy we would call certain Methods.
-It makes sense because it's something that I use daily.
+I feel confident in identifying why an API would be necessary, and how it is used specifically in the Spotify App example.
+Why we would call certain Methods and how that information would be useful.
 I can also wrap my head around the pay portal and weather app.
-I definitely need to brush up on the commands and request the commands (Get, Post, Put, Delete) in devtools.
+It makes sense because the weather app is something I use daily.
+I need to brush up on the commands/methods and request the commands (Get, Post, Put, Delete) in dev tools.
 I have not explored any of the libraries and have not attempted to run or include an API in my project.
 I will have to redo and practice with a tutorial.